zajacn/scRNAseq_Long_reads_vs_Short_reads/README.md

 - Comparison of PacBio data filtered and unfiltered of artefactual isoforms as part of the Iso-seq + Pigeon workflow (RT-switching, LCNC, IntraPriming):
   - Report/Figures: 2025-01-19-PacBio-filtering-analysis.Rmd.

+Note: All scripts contain hardcoded paths to the location of each dataset on our system therefore they would need to be all modified for running them on a different location.